PIC4SeR/nav2_social_mpc_controller/include/nav2_social_mpc_controller/critics/critics.md

 The initial position and orientation of the robot is passed for the critics that require forward projection of the state.

 **Path params:**
-Some critics feature parameters containg the trajectorized path points, either positions or headings.
+Some critics feature parameters containing the trajectorized path points, either positions or headings.

 **Social params:**
 The two social critics feature the information about the predicted agents positions and velocities.